Black Canyon City, Arizona: Geography

 According to the United States Census Bureau, the CDP has a total area of 20.0 sqmi, all land.

 Black Canyon City is located in southern Yavapai County and is approximately 22 miles north of Phoenix.
 Included in the southern part of Black Canyon City is the community of Rock Springs.
 It is served by Interstate 17, which bisects the city.
-I-17 is the main north-south freeway between Phoenix and Flagstaff.
+I-17 is the main north–south freeway between Phoenix and Flagstaff.
 The Agua Fria river runs right through the center of Black Canyon City and the river empties into Lake Pleasant to the southwest.

 Black Canyon City is becoming a bedroom exurb of Phoenix with the continued rapid growth of Phoenix northward.
 The assessed value of Black Canyon City property more than doubled between 2000 and 2007.

 History

 Black Canyon City has been known by several names, including Goddard or Goddards, Cañon, and Black Canyon.
 Goddard's was a stage stop on the Phoenix to Prescott line, a military stopover en route to Fort Whipple and Fort Verde during Territorial days, and a supply center for mines in the southern Bradshaw Mountains.

+Pre-Columbian Native Americans have inhabited the area around Black Canyon for thousands of years, Evident from petroglyphs and pottery shards discovered in the area.